-25.21 In February 2008, the Justice Minister commissioned an independent review of the CJC234.
-The main findings of the report of the review were that the concept of the CJC was sound and that a significant strength was its extensive and diverse practitioner expertise.
-Its proposals were generally well grounded and practical; it provided a neutral environment for contacts between the judiciary and other civil justice stakeholders; it had been successful in getting different interests to sit down together and engage in constructive dialogue and had played an essential mediating role235.
+the CJC was sound and that a significant strength was its extensive and diverse practitioner expertise.
+Its proposals were generally well grounded and practical; it provided a neutral environment for contacts between the judiciary and other civil justice stakeholders; it had been successful in getting different interests to sit down together and engage in constructive dialogue and had played an essential mediating role6.

-25.22 The clear conclusion of the review was that the CJC continued to have a distinctive contribution to make to the civil justice scene and that an arm's length body chaired by the Master of the Rolls was the right form to discharge the functions laid down in The Civil Procedure Act 1997.
+25.22 The clear conclusion of the review was that the CJC continued to have a distinctive contribution to make to the civil justice scene and that an arm's-length body chaired by the Master of the Rolls was the right form to discharge the functions laid down in the Civil Procedure Act 1997.